deki90to/ToDoApp-Django-Htmx/README.md

-Note: *Made for 16:9 aspects ratio screens*
+Note: *Made for 16:9 aspect ratio screens*

 Dynamic To-Do Project using only Django and Htmx